 In Minnesota, voting rights are restored to people convicted of a felony upon completion of their prison sentence.

-On March 3, 2023, Governor Tim Walz (D) signed House File 28 into law, restoring voting rights to Minnesotans convicted of a felony that are still on parole, probation, or supervised release.
-Following a legal challenge, the Minnesota Supreme Court unanimously upheld the law on August 7, 2024.[21]
+On March 3, 2023, Governor Tim Walz (D) signed House File 28 into law, restoring voting rights to Minnesotans convicted of a felony who are still on parole, probation, or supervised release.
+Following a legal challenge, the Minnesota Supreme Court unanimously upheld the law on August 7, 2024.[24]

 Voting rights for people convicted of a felony vary from state to state.
 In the majority of states, people convicted of a felony cannot vote while they are incarcerated but may regain the right to vote upon release from prison or at some point thereafter.[25]